CRM vs Marketing Automation

 |Aids in opportunity management, sales force automation, contact management, and pipeline management||Aids in automating marketing activities such as lead generation, customer segmentation, and campaign management|

 |Offers analytics about customer engagement with your business||Offers analytics about marketing activities and campaigns|

 Can CRM and Marketing Automation Systems work together?

-Yes, integrating CRM and marketing automation together can have a significant influence on your company.
+Yes, integrating CRM and marketing automation can have a significant influence on your company.
 As previously stated, both platforms provide distinct advantages.
-Combining these two technologies is a sure way to place your sales and marketing staff in the best possible position for both current and long-term success.
+Combining these two technologies is a sure way to place your sales and marketing staff in the best possible position for current and long-term success.

 How to integrate CRM and Marketing Automation Systems

 Here are some tips you can follow when integrating your CRM and marketing automation systems:

 The first thing you need to do when integrating these two systems is to personalise all communication with your customers.
 This will help you achieve more conversions.
 For example, your CRM system will send demographic data to your marketing automation solution, which could save your team a lot of time and effort.
 The marketing team can use this data to personalise campaigns and paid adverts.

 You can use a lead scoring feature to leverage the systems and identify the most valuable leads to your organisation and most probable to make a conversion.
 You can then send tailored marketing content to these leads.
 Lead scoring through your CRM and marketing automation systems makes this process easier and faster.
 According to research, the quicker a lead gets a response, the higher the chances of them becoming a customer.